Best Music Festivals in Europe 2026

 Line-up Highlights: Foo Fighters, Kings Of Leon, Florence + The Machine, Pulp

 Mad Cool has firmly cemented itself as one of the best value-for-money festivals anywhere in the world, offering four packed days of huge headliners, diverse line-ups and late-night chaos for little more than the price of a single arena show.
 When you realise the full weekend ticket costs only slightly more than seeing a band like Foo Fighters on their own, it’s hard not to appreciate just how much the festival delivers.
-Add in Madrid’s relentless sunshine, a crowd that feels ready to go from the first act to the early hours, and the city’s after-hours energy spilling beyond the festival gates, and it’s easy to see why this has become one of my favourite ways to spend the summer.
+Add in Madrid’s relentless sunshine, a crowd that’s ready to go from the first act until the early hours, and the city’s signature Mediterranean energy spilling beyond the festival gates, and it’s easy to see why this event has become one of our favourite ways to spend the summer.

 Revisit our tips, festival vibes and artist highlights from 2025, spanning Benson Boone to Nine Inch Nails, here.